 Chiesa di San Sebastian

 A hidden treasure of Venetian art in the heart of Dorsoduro, this otherwise humble neighbourhood church was embellished with floor-to-ceiling masterpieces by Paolo Veronese over three decades.
-Antonio Scarpignano’s 1508–48 relatively austere classical facade creates a sense of false modesty from the outside, because inside, the interior decor goes wild.
+Antonio Scarpignano’s relatively austere 1508–48 facade creates a sense of false modesty from the outside, because inside, the restored interior decor goes wild.